Docs / Concepts /Models

 • Higher visual fidelity for close-up conversational interactions.

-• On-device demo apps target macOS M3+ and iPad Pro M4+. iPhone Expression and macOS-Intel are not currently supported.
+• On-device demo apps target macOS M3+ and iPad Pro M4+ today; iPhone Expression and macOS-Intel are on the way.

 • On Apple Silicon the Swift SDK auto-spawns a bithuman-expression-daemon subprocess to drive the model.